joergkrause/nyaf/README.md

 <div n-router-outlet></div>
 ~~~

 Any kind of parent element will do.
 The router code sets the property `innerHTML`.
-Components, that are being used to provide router content doesn't need registration, because they aren't activated through the tag.
-Only the *render* method is called.
-You can even omit the `@CustomElement` decorator.
+Components, that are being used to provide router content need registration too.
+The also ___must___ have a name, because that's the way the router internally activates the component.

 #### Register Routes